auduno/clmtools/readme.md

 Points that are obstructed (by hair, clothes, etc.) should not be used for training the classifiers.
 To avoid this, hold down shift while clicking the points, so that the point turns red.
 This means that the point will be used only for creating the facial model, not the classifiers.

-Note that annotations will be saved in html5 local storage, so you don't need to save the data between sessions.
+Note that annotations will automatically be saved in html5 local storage, so you don't need to save the data between sessions or images.
 To write out the annotated data, click "save file".
 The browser will save a file called *annotations.csv* to the default download folder.
 Note that this file will include all annotations currently in the local storage.

 *annotations.csv* is a semicolon-separated value file of the following format :
 ```